 For each annual remuneration review cycle, the Remuneration Committee considers whether to appoint a remuneration consultant and, if so, their scope of work.
 The Remuneration Consultant table below provides details with respect to the remuneration consultant who provided remuneration recommendations and other remuneration related advice in relation to the remuneration outcomes set out in this Remuneration Report.

-The following table provides information regarding some of the remuneration advice and policies followed during the financial year.
+The table on the following page provides information regarding some of the remuneration advice and policies followed during the financial year.

-Remuneration consultant
+Remuneration Consultant